DennisGoldfarb/DBBS_reviewer_recommendations/dbbs-faculty-match/README.md

 which settings will be submitted to the backend service.
 File pickers fall back silently if the operating system denies access; you can always paste a path into the accompanying text field.

+## Troubleshooting

+- **Best-effort Finder metadata updates** – macOS packaging may emit warnings from the Finder metadata shim when extended attributes cannot be updated (a frequent restriction on macOS 13+).
+The shim logs the skipped commands to `SETFILE_SHIM_LOG` (or stderr) and continues bundling.
+Resulting DMGs will still build successfully, but Finder icon flags may be missing on affected files.